harvardinformatics/biotips/Biotips-workshop-Day3.md

 ---
-title: "[Workshop] Biotips Day 3: GFF and VCF files and shell scripts"
+title: "[Workshop] Biotips Day 3: Interval files and shell scripting"
 description: "More on bedtools and introductions to more interval file formats (GFF, VCF) and shell scripting"
 date: "February 28, 2024"
 authors: